Feedback-controlled mechanics of tissue vertex model: emergent soft elasticity and active yielding: Results

-We find that \(\langle T_\mathrm{el} \rangle\) decreases with increasing \(P_0\), which suggests that the tissue softens as the pre-stress on cells decreases with increasing target perimeter.
-Above \(P_{\!0}^*\), the junctional tensions \(\langle T_\mathrm{el} \rangle\) vanish [Fig.~\ref{Figure6}(d)], indicating that an extensive number of degrees of freedom becomes unconstrained.
-It has previously been recognized that the vanishing tensions are responsible for the loss of rigidity above \(P_{\!0}^*\) \cite{Yan2019a}.
-The extensive number of unconstrained degrees of freedom together with the lack of velocity correlations suggests that the regime \(P_0\!>\!P_{\!0}^*\) should be called a nematic \emph{gas}.
+We find that \(\langle T \rangle\) decreases with increasing \(P_0\), reflecting a reduction in the effective junctional tension that leads to tissue softening.
+Above \(P_{\!0}^{\mathrm G}\), the junctional tension \(\langle T \rangle\) vanishes [Fig.~\ref{Figure6}(d)], implying that an extensive number of degrees of freedom becomes unconstrained.
+It has previously been recognized that the vanishing tensions are responsible for the loss of rigidity above \(P_{\!0}^{\mathrm G}\) \cite{Yan2019a}.
+The underconstrained nature of this state, together with the lack of velocity correlations, suggests that the regime \(P_0\!>\!P_{\!0}^{\mathrm G}\) should be called a nematic \emph{gas}.